The long-haul truck of the future.

-This communication keeps the autonomous truck apprised of the traffic situation in its immediate vicinity more quickly than a human driver: For example, the Highway Pilot can be made aware of an emergency stop made by a vehicle ahead of it at a distance of roughly 500 meters and can immediately adapt to the situation.
+This communication keeps the autonomous truck apprised of the traffic situation in its immediate vicinity more quickly than a human driver: For example, the Active Drive Assist can be made aware of an emergency stop made by a vehicle ahead of it at a distance of roughly 500 meters and can immediately adapt to the situation.

 THE TRADITION OF TRANSPORTING GOODS EFFICIENTLY